Uberi/University-Notes/MATH136/MATH136.md

 > Since $a_1 + a_2 = a_1 - a_3 = 0$, $a_2 = -a_1$ and $a_3 = a_1$.
 > So the general vector is $\vec{v}(a_1) = \begin{bmatrix} a_1 \\ -a_1 \\ a_1 \end{bmatrix} = a_1 \begin{bmatrix} 1 \\ -1 \\ 1 \end{bmatrix}$.
 > So a basis for $\mb{S}$ is $\set{\begin{bmatrix} 1 \\ -1 \\ 1 \end{bmatrix}}$.

+We find a basis of a subspace by finding the general form of a vector in the subspace, using this to find a spanning set for $S$, and then reducing it into a linearly independent set.

 ### Theorem 1.2.2